MrMati/mixy-firmware/README.md

 This repository contains firmware for the beta version of Mixy, a BLE audio mixer.
-You can learn more about it in main [repo](https://github.com/MrMati/mixy).
+You can learn more about it in main [Mixy repo](https://github.com/MrMati/mixy).

 ## How to build